Bushveld Hunting

 Drinks: All Inclusive

 This camp offers very comfortable accommodation in the beautiful wilderness on the banks of the Elands River.
-The lush green lawns and large indigenous tress scattered throughout the camp create an inviting setting.
+The lush green lawns and large indigenous trees scattered throughout the camp create an inviting setting.
 Accommodation consists of stylishly decorated log cabins.
 Rooms are en suite and each cabin contains a small lounge and a kitchenette where tea and coffee facilities and a mini fridge can be found.

 The central area consists of a large lounge, a dining room and an open patio from where marvelous views of the Elands River and the surrounding bush can be enjoyed.
 Sip on sundowners before enjoying a delicious meal.
 The lodge also features a large open-air boma where guests can dine under the star-studded African sky on clear evenings.